 All project-specific parameters should be kept in separate files.

 For example, configuration for Page Blocks could be placed in

 1 2 3 4

-How can I implement authentication in an Ibexa Platform-based project?¶
+How can I implement authentication in an Ibexa DXP-based project?¶

 The best approach is to use Symfony authentication.
 Check development security page for more detailed instructions.